Health & Wellbeing

 Scalable

-The provisional bioprocess means it can be easily scaled-up for efficient production of the lead compound.
+The provisional bioprocess means it can be easily scaled-up for efficient production of lead compounds.

 Next steps